 Helping young children understand death

-Activities and resources to help young children grieve and remember.
+Use activities and resources to help young children grieve and remember those they have lost.

 Books are one of the easiest ways to introduce or help explain a topic, especially an emotional topic such as death.
 The following books are resources recommended by Michigan State University Extension to read with children and to give families ideas for activities to honor and remember loved ones.

-These activities may be geared for children, but working with your children or grandchildren will also allow you to grieve in a way you may not have thought about before.
-Our heads may be filled with memories and we may spend time leafing through photo albums, yet the process of talking about your loved one, telling stories and hearing what children remember can bring a very different and wonderful perspective to your memories.
+These activities may be geared for children, but helping your children or grandchildren work through their grief will likely bring up your own emotions.
+Expressing how you feel as well is not a negative for your children or grandchildren.
+Healing happens in many ways and the process of talking about your loved one, telling stories and hearing what children remember can bring a very different and wonderful perspective to your memories as well.